 Illegal downloads hurt artists and deter the incentive to create.
 U.S. laws protect the rights of individuals regarding their own works.
 There are free or inexpensive sites that students can use without violating copyright law.
 The RIAA provides a list of authorized music services at www.riaa.com.
 Openclipart.org allows use of artwork in the public domain.

-The Israel Experience Program (IEP) offered by Hebrew Theological College enables a student to spend a year of intensive study in an Israeli seminary while earning college credit.
-Most students find the year in Israel a challenging and enriching experience that serves as a guide in developing a lifestyle consonant with Torah values.
+The Israel Experience Program (IEP) of Hebrew Theological College enables HTC students to spend a year of college study in a seminary in Israel.
+A year in Israel is a challenging and enriching experience that serves as a guide in developing a lifestyle consonant with Torah values.
+Students can earn up to 30 credits for their Fall and Spring semesters of college studies and are provided academic advising to map out their course of study upon their return, culminating in a Bachelor of Arts degree.

 The following seminaries are participants of IEP*: